tommyettinger/textratypist/README.md

 incorrectly according to the BMFont spec](https://github.com/libgdx/libgdx/pull/4297)), where `Font` ignores padding information entirely.
-Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value), as well as the width and height of glyphs (these are useful less frequently, but can be helpful to stretch or squash a font).
+Some `.fnt` files have been made so they look right in libGDX by using padding, but they will look wrong in other frameworks/engines without that padding. `Font` compromises by allowing manual adjustment of x and y position for all glyphs (y often needs to be adjusted, either to a positive or negative value, for `.fnt` fonts, but usually doesn't for Structured JSON fonts), as well as the width and height of glyphs (these are useful less frequently, but can be helpful to stretch or squash a font).
 It may take some tweaking to get a Font made from a BitmapFont to line up correctly with other widgets.
 You also may need to adjust the offsetX, offsetY, and maybe xAdvance parameters if you load an atlas (such as with `addEmoji()` or `addGameIcons()`), and the adjustments may be quite different for a Font made from a BitmapFont vs. a Font made directly from a .fnt file.
 Since 0.8.1, `Font` can parse an extended version of the .fnt format that permits floats for any spatial metrics, and not just ints.
 No files actually use this here and now, because the Structured JSON files produced by fontwriter all use floats internally for everything.
+In general, Structured JSON fonts in version 2.0.0 and later solve a lot of the configuration tweaking needed in earlier versions.

 If you load text from a file and display it, you can sometimes get different results from creating that text in code, or loading it on a different machine.
 This should only happen if the file actually is different -- that is, the files' line